NEOMA Business School

 The exercises last anywhere from 90 minutes to six hours.

 In addition to this immersive multimedia tool, students benefit from additional information resources (learner’s guide, videos, infographics, market studies, company reports, etc.), to help deepen their analysis, and thus the effectiveness of the recommendations they develop.

 Immersive virtual reality makes it possible to use a range of real-life (nonlinear) situations effectively in the classroom to develop skills, avoid learning routines, and create an interactive and sensorial experience that promotes active student participation and re-motivates them to develop their analysis and managerial recommendations in teams.

-With its innovative, technological aspect in higher education, immersive virtual reality boosts student interest and motivates them to discover technology in environments that are not known for being particularly digitiszd.
+With its innovative, technological aspect in higher education, immersive virtual reality boosts student interest and motivates them to discover technology in environments that are not known for being particularly digitized.
 Students will become more receptive, more attentive—thus participating more, more engaged in their learning, and more committed to solving the problem presented by the teacher.